-On the following dates, we will use the last hour of the lecture (8:10-9pm) to conduct journal clubs (details below).
-May 9th, May 16th, May 30th, June 20th, July 4th, July 18th Textbook: I do not "teach from a textbook".
-There will be no assigned readings from any textbook, and only material covered in class will be subject to examination; however, in my experience, many students enjoy having a textbook to supplement their lecture notes.
-If you so desire, I would recommend the following textbook: Bioenergetics 4, by D.G.
-Nicholls et al. (2013) This book is more advanced than a typical introductory biochemistry textbook, but it is considered the foremost authority on bioenergetics and metabolism.
+Textbook: There is no required textbook for this course; however, in my experience, many students enjoy having a textbook to supplement their lecture notes.
+If you so desire, I would recommend the following textbook:

+Bioenergetics 4, by D.G.
+Nicholls et al. (2013)

+This book is more advanced than a typical introductory biochemistry textbook and does not cover all the material that is covered in this course, but it is considered the foremost authority on bioenergetics and metabolism.

 An e-book version of this textbook is available for free via the UTSC library's website.
-UTSC's license agreement with the publisher of this textbook permits students to use this textbook for course study but does not permit me to post any content of this textbook to Blackboard.
-I will post suggested readings from this textbook on Blackboard; however, this textbook may discuss material not covered in lecture, and I may discuss material in class not covered by this textbook.
-You are responsible for all material covered in class only.
+UTSC's license agreement with the publisher of this textbook permits students to use this textbook for course study but does not permit me to post any content of this textbook to Quercus.
+I will post suggested readings from this textbook on Quercus; however, this textbook may discuss material not covered in lecture, and I may discuss material in class not covered by this textbook.
+You are only responsible for all material covered in class.

 Evaluation:

 Term Tests 35% (25% best; 10% worst)

-Journal Clubs 30% (5 x 6% each)
+Journal Clubs 30% (5 article reviews x 6% each)

 Final Exam 35%

 Important Notes Regarding Evaluations: